Are you a Pinterest junkie? Have you tried cleaning tip after tip to save money?

 I’ve tried dozens of Pinterest tips.
 I have to say that sometimes it’s worth it to spend a few bucks for the “real” thing.
 (Baking soda and vinegar does not work for my oven).
-But amid all the time-consuming ideas, there are a few gems that I am thankful I discovered–like this DIY soap scum remover.
+But amid all the time-consuming homemaking ideas, there are a few gems that I am thankful I discovered–like this DIY soap scum remover.

 If it wasn’t for Pinterest I would never have discovered my love for vinegar.

-I love vinegar.
+Seriously.
 It’s awesome.
 The only thing I love more than vinegar is hot vinegar mixed with an equal amount of blue Dawn (the real blue Dawn) and poured in a spray bottle.

 I can’t attribute this recipe to any one site because I’ve seen it everywhere.
 I “discovered” this recipe long before I started blogging and paying attention to things like “source.”
 This is just my way of saying that this stuff works.
 This recipe is what started me on my DIY homemaking journey.
-It’s the gateway drug of the DIY world.
+It’s the gateway drug of the homemade cleaner DIY world.